 Today’s series of questions might be a bit more challenging than some from other posts.
 Take your time answering each question.
 Be sure to pause and reflect on how you really feel at this moment in time.
-Know that your answers can change and probably should given different life situations.
+Know that your answers can change and probably should depending upon different life situations.
 The following questions will increase your self-awareness and they may also throw cold water on your face to wake yourself up if you allow them to.

 How good do you want to be?

 Do you allow yourself to change what you want to be good at throughout your life?

 How often do you just go right through obstacles that would stop most other people?